TORTOISES AND HABITAT CONNECTIVITY

 Through generous support from the Heritage Fund, the Conservancy is studying the local tortoise population using a combination of surveys and radio telemetry.
 Trained teams survey for tortoises in the Preserve, with the goal of attaching radio transmitters to at least 20 animals.
 All animals are weighed, measured, marked, and given a health assessment, which helps monitor for evidence of disease or other potential issues.

-Transmittered animals are then located weekly.
-Once equipment becomes available, these animals will receive GPS trackers, which will provide a location every hour for each individual.
+Transmittered animals were located weekly in 2021.
+In spring 2022, these animals will receive GPS trackers, which will provide a location every hour for each individual.
 These trackers do not affect tortoise behaviors or movements.
 Tracking desert tortoise movements provides a better understanding of how tortoises are using the Preserve and what factors might affect their population.
 Information about this population also helps understand trends throughout this species’ range and how to best protect it into the future.

 Additionally, this project feeds into our knowledge of how the Preserve acts as a habitat linkage within the larger region.
 The Preserve provides a vital connection for nearly 3 million acres of protected landscapes, extending from Tonto National Forest through the Preserve and into McDowell Mountain Regional Park.
 Understanding how species such as tortoises, mule deer and more move about the landscape is essential for determining management needs to maintain that connectivity and ensure these species continue to thrive in this area.